appu1232/Discord-Selfbot/README.md

 **Things to note:**

-1. You can blacklist a word only for a certain server by doing ``>log addblacklist [word] [here] <word>``.
-For example, if you have ``overwatch`` as a keyword but you don't want to log it if it was said in the Overwatch Discord server, you go to the Overwatch server and in any channel, type ``>log addblacklist [word] [here] overwatch``.
-Removing is the same: ``>log removeblacklist [word] [here] overwatch``.
-2. Only other people can trigger the log message.
+1. Only other people can trigger the log message.
 You yourself saying a keyword won't log the message.
-The channel the keyword notifier is logging in is exempt from the keyword search as well.
+2. The channel the keyword notifier is logging in (your ``>log location``) is exempt from the keyword search.
 3. Bots do not trigger the keyword notifier.
 Only user accounts can.
 4. If the logged message + context is too long, the log message will be split up into multiple messages.
 These mutiple messages don't use embeds so it won't look as neat, sadly.
 This shouldn't happen often though.